psf/black/README.md

   -q, --quiet                 Don't emit non-error messages to stderr.
 Errors
                               are still emitted, silence those with
                               2>/dev/null.
+   --pyi                      Consider all input files typing stubs regardless
+                              of file extension (useful when piping source on standard input).
+  --py36                      Allow using Python 3.6-only syntax on all input
-  --version                   Show the version and exit.
+                              files.
+This will put trailing commas in function signatures and calls also after *args and **kwargs.  [default: per-file auto-detection] --version                   Show the version and exit.
   --help                      Show this message and exit.
 ```